PavelPZ/riverpod_navigator/README.md

   AppNavigator(Ref ref)
       : super(
           ref,
-          // display the the home screen when you start the application
+          // which screen to run when the application starts
           initPath: [HomeSegment()],
-          // for JSON serialization of "typed-segment"
+          // JSON serialization of "typed-segment"
           fromJson: SimpleSegment.fromJson,
           // build a screen from segment
           screenBuilder: (segment) => (segment as SimpleSegment).map(